MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/grant-CsTeamsCallHoldPolicy.md

 ```

 ### -Identity
-Indicates the Identity of the user account to be assigned the per-user Teams compliance recording policy.
+Indicates the Identity of the user account to be assigned the per-user Teams call hold policy.
 User Identities can be specified using one of the following formats:
 1) the user's SIP address;
 2) the user's user principal name (UPN);